dasunthathsaraqw/Smart-Solar-Microgrid-Trading-System-Web-Service-Backend/docs/OPERATOR_WORKFLOW.md

 - Having no assignment returns `403`.
 - Backoffice behavior is not restricted by GridOperator station assignment.

+### Slot management scope

+GridOperator access to `GET`, `POST`, `PUT`, and `DELETE` routes under `/api/slots` is limited to the operator's persisted assigned station. `GET /api/slots` automatically applies that station when its optional `stationId` is omitted; an explicit station must match.
+Slot-by-ID reads and writes verify the stored slot station before returning details or changing state.
+Unassigned operators and foreign-station requests return `403`.

+Backoffice keeps its existing cross-station administration behavior.
+Prosumer access to `GET /api/slots/station/{stationId}/available` is unchanged and does not require an operator station assignment.

 ## Operator dashboard

 `GET /api/reports/operator-dashboard`